teachbase/sorcery-bashkortostan/README.md

 Or install it yourself as:

-    $ gem install sorcery-tochka_bank
+    $ gem install sorcery-bashkortostan

 ## Usage

-Just add this gem and you can use Tochka Bank as auth provider
+Just add this gem and you can use edu.bashkortostan.ru as auth provider

 ## Development